daherb/mulle-spatial/grammar/SpatialEng.lagda.md

 in Emacs to see the result.

 ```
--- "the box is in the house"
+-- "the person is in the house"
 englishExample : String
 englishExample = linScene example
 ```